Don’t certain subject lines make your blood boil?

 This email subject line is far too long.
 I pulled over the preview mode on my email client to catch as much of the subject line as I could and it still wouldn’t fit.
 I would recommend 30 to 50 characters, but this chart seems to recommend 50 to 70.

 Repetitive much?
 Not only is this subject line boring and formatted oddly, but it uses webinars two times and uses both ellipses and an exclamation point.
-These types of subject lines with too many symbols are usually flagged by spam filters and the like.
+Spam filters and the like usually flag these types of subject lines with too many symbols.

 It also says absolutely nothing.
 What kinds of webinars are there?
 Are they of interest to me?
 Why am I getting this email?

 “Cash for referrals!
 5 homes left!
 Get them while they last!”

 Also, the word “cash” is very spammy.
 The incredibly salesy urgency also adds to the spammy effect.